bharath403/WordPress/README.md

 Go Through the Steps and click Create.
 Monitor for Any Failed Events and try resolving them if any.
 Everything Should be Green and the status should show Create_Complete.
-The script.sh installs packages, downloads wordpress, starts the httpd, mysql service and modifies the permissions of /var/www/html to apache user
+If the chef-client failed to create and install the wordpress cookbook due to host not reachable se the script.sh which installs packages, downloads wordpress, starts the httpd, mysql service and modifies the permissions of /var/www/html to apache user
 Configure the MySQL DB and this should have the WordPress Site up and Running.